gerardm27/gerardm27/README.md

 - 💬 Ask me about **anything**

-- ⚡ Fun fact: **I'm one of two directors at HackUPC, the biggest student hackathon in Europe.
+- ⚡ Fun fact: **I'm one of many organizers at HackUPC, the biggest student hackathon in Europe.
 Ask me anything!**

 <h3 align="center">Connect with me:</h3>
 <p align="center">